-Appoint Counsel Promptly
+Appoint Counsel Promptly in Misdemeanor Cases

-Under Article 15.17(a) of the Code of Criminal Procedure, once a request for counsel is made, the magistrate must ensure the request is transmitted to the appointing authority within 24 hours.
+Under Article 15.17(a) of the Code of Criminal Procedure, once a request for counsel is made, the magistrate must ensure requests are transmitted to the appointing authority within 24 hours.
 Under Article 1.051(c), the appointing authority then has three working days to appoint counsel for those deemed indigent (in counties with a population under 250,000).
+In FY2016, about 36% of misdemeanor cases in Dawson County were represented by appointed counsel.
+This is comparable to statewide levels (45% in FY2016).